atet/copilot/README.md

 ## Conclusion and Next Steps

 There you have it, your own personal AI assistant for programming and more.
-I hope that these past 10 minutes gave you an excellent impression of what's to come with this technology and that you'll soon incorporate this into your workflow to achieve great things!
+I hope that these past 10 minutes gave you an excellent impression of what's to come with this state-of-the-art technology and that you'll soon incorporate this into your workflow to achieve great things!

 As far as next steps:
 - *Continue* (😅) to work through code examples and chat with Gemini through VSCode, get comfortable with this new AI copilot experience